Ten Classroom

 I am concluding this list of creativity killers with some ways to think about the apprentice system of teaching and learning.
 In #5 above I say that I kill creativity if I show examples before students have developed their own concepts of what might go into a significant creative effort.
 When not showing examples, we have to practice other ways to generate ideas.
 In #1 above I say it is better to steal, rather than borrow ideas.
 To really be creative with an idea, one has to believe it and own it.

-The question is not simply: What can we learn from Picasso?
-The question is, What did Picasso learn that allowed him to surpass his artist father?
+The question is not simply: What can we learn from?
+The question is, what did Picasso learn that allowed him to surpass his artist father?
 The question is not simply: What we can learn from Rembrandt?
-It is, How did Rembrandt learn to surpass Karel van Mander and his other teachers.
+It is, how did Rembrandt learn to surpass his teachers.
 What must we surmise about how the greatest artists became creative?
-I am guessing that the most creative artists learned much more technical expertise from their progenitors.
+I am guessing that the most creative artists learned much more than technical expertise from their progenitors.

 In the tradition of the apprentice system, many assume that the apprentice learns by copying the techniques and looking at the master's finished products.
 Some of this happens.
-However, what may not be nearly as obvious, is that particularly creative apprentices are also apprenticing the master's idea generation process.
-The creative apprentice copies the master's thinking methods, idea building sequences, questioning processes, warm-up routines, practice routines, habits of work, and so on.
+However, what may not be nearly as obvious is that particularly creative apprentices are also apprenticing (or even surpassing) the master's idea generation process.
+The creative apprentice copies the master's best thinking methods, idea building sequences, questioning processes, warm-up routines, practice routines, habits of work, and so on.

 Today, formal education has replaced the apprentice system.
-As a teacher, I used to start a new course by showing slides of great works of art in the area the students were expected to learn.
-I now start the course with warm ups that require skill building and with idea generation activities.
+As a teacher, I used to start a new course by showing slides of great works of art related to what students were expected to learn.
+I now start the course with warm-ups that require skill building and with idea generation activities.
 They learn good practice methods to build confidence and make things easier to do.
 New students get warm-ups that are easy enough to avoid frustration and hard enough so they feel they are learning and becoming prepared and skilled enough to be creative.
 This is accompanied by questions to be answered with art materials.
 The questions focus the thinking and the practice suggests ways to materialize answers to the questions.

 Artwork is great because it was made for a reason deeply felt by the artist.
 Of course apprenticing with exemplars in this way often requires some understanding of context--not merely surface appraisal.
 This is a reason to delay showing work until students are minimally familiar and confident in their own creativity.